Auth HTTP#

 Auth-Wait: 3

-If there is no "Auth-Wait" header, an error will be returned and the connection will be closed.
+header, an error will be returned and the connection will be closed.
 The current implementation allocates memory for each authentication attempt.
 The memory is freed only at the end of a session.
-Therefore, the number of invalid authentication attempts in a single session must be limited — the server must respond without the "Auth-Wait" header after 10-20 attempts (the attempt number is passed in the "Auth-Login-Attempt" header).
+Therefore, the number of invalid authentication attempts in a single session must be limited — the server must respond without the Auth-Wait

 Host: localhost